 How to Sew a Ranger's Pride Quilt Block

 Today we're going to learn how to sew a Ranger's Pride quilt block!
-This block is not hard to put together with a simple Pinwheel block in the center and a border that's applied using partial seam construction.
+This block is fairly easy to put together with a simple Pinwheel block in the center and a border that's applied using partial seam construction.
 There's an added bonus when you put the blocks together too (more on that later).
 Let's get started!

 Fabric Requirements for a 12" Finished Ranger's Pride Quilt Block: